gustybear/website_academic/content/publication/zheng-insider-resistant-context-based-pairing-2021/index.md

   from acquiring the pairing key.
 Our analysis and test results show that SIENNA can achieve reliable ($>$ 90% success rate) device pairing under a noisy environment and is robust against the attacker with full knowledge of the context information.
-publication: '*2021 IEEE Global Communications Conference: Communication & Information Systems Security - Communication & Information System Security*'
+publication: '*2021 IEEE Global Communications Conference: Communication & Information Systems Security*'
 doi:

 links: